Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Appoximating diffusion processes with iResNets

-For our numerical experiments, we consider a nonlinear diffusion problem and a linear blurring operator.
-They are particularly interesting, because several works observed an analogy between ResNets and numerical solvers for ODEs \cite{behrmann2019invertible, ruthotto_2020, sherry2024}.
+For our numerical experiments, we consider a nonlinear diffusion problem and a linear blurring operator (i.e., linear diffusion).
+These problem settings are particularly interesting, because several works observed an analogy between ResNets and numerical solvers for ODEs \cite{behrmann2019invertible, ruthotto_2020, sherry2024}.
 In the following, we briefly review this relationship by focusing on the invertibility of the iResNet-subnetworks.

 Let $X = L^2(\Omega)$ be the space of ground truth images and data with some domain $\Omega \subset \R^n$ and $F \colon X \to X$ be an operator which maps a clean image to a diffused version of it.
 More precisly, we consider the forward problem $F(u_0) = u(T, \cdot)$ for some $T>0$, where $u \colon \R_{\geq 0} \times \Omega \to \R$ is the solution of the PDE